 Ability to manage multiple strategic projects and deadlines in a fast-paced, results-oriented work environment, while maintaining a very high bar for quality.

 Has an anti-racism and social justice lens, and an ability to talk fearlessly about race, class, gender, sexuality, migration, ability, and structural injustices.

 A passion for youth media and social justice, as well as a familiarity with current social, political, cultural, and economic issues.

-This position is eligible for vacation, sick days, and organizational holidays with health and dental insurance, commuter benefits, and more.
+This position is eligible for vacation, sick days, and organizational holidays with health, dental, vision insurance and more.